Canadian gymnast tells of sexual, emotional abuse by coach

 AP National Writer

-A former member of the Canadian national gymnastics team wrote a public letter accusing the country’s 2016 Olympic coach of climbing into bed and pressing his body up against her, reaching his hand underneath her shirt and trying to talk her into exposing her breasts.
+A former member of the Canadian national gymnastics team wrote a public letter accusing the country’s 2016 Olympic coach of inappropriate and unwanted touching.

 “The abuse never stopped,” Spadafora wrote in her letter released Thursday.
 “My male coach would regularly snap the back of my sports bras when I started wearing them.
 I was taught that gaining weight and puberty were a bad thing.
 Injuries were rarely taken seriously, and I was taught to hide the pain.”

-Spadafora said she started training 25-35 hours a week at age 7, and was weighed twice a day.
+Spadafora said she started training 25 to 35 hours a week at age 7, and was weighed twice a day.

 Some 480 athletes have signed a petition asking the Canadian government to commission an independent third-party investigation into abuses at the club.